 Services provided by the Information Technology Department include installation and support of:

 RWU supplied faculty and staff technology is supported by the Information Technology Department.
-Please contact us at X5200 with questions.
+Please contact us at X6363 with questions.

 Roger Williams University invites students to participate in the RWU Student Laptop Program.
 Roger Williams University created this Student Laptop Program to provide a standardized computing environment to its students that includes full business-class hardware and software support at very reasonable academic discount pricing.
 The computers offered meet or exceed Roger Williams University’s minimum requirements.
 Click on the Apple or GovConnection links on the main IT page to view your options.

-The RWU Student Support Center is located on the Lower Level of the Law School, near the Copy Center.
+The RWU Student Support Center is located on the first floor of the Main Library.

 To access limited Datatel information from off campus use your myRWU/Campus Portal login.
 Once logged into myRWU/Campus Portal, use the services tab to navigate to the desired Student, Faculty, or Employee information.